-There’s nothing like hamburgers or ribs cooked on the grill, but what about when you are camping or on the road?
-Portable grills give you the flavor you love with the convenience of a grill you can take along in an RV or to a tailgate.
+There’s nothing like cooking your favourite food on the grill.
+But what about when you are camping or on the road?
+Portable grills give you the flavour you love with the convenience of a grill you can take along in an RV, to a tailgate or when car camping.
 The best camping grills are truly portable.
-Look for something light enough to carry unless you plan to use it exclusively on a tailgate.
+Look for something light enough to carry, unless you plan to use it exclusively on a tailgate.
 Even then, loading in and out of the truck is easier with a grill you can move easily.
 If you want to use your portable grill at table height without a separate table or stand, Coleman’s Road Trip Propane Portable Grill LXE has its own folding legs and wheels for easy setup and use.

 - FAQs when choosing portable camping grills

 - The best non-propane fuelled camping grills

 - What to look for when choosing the best camping grills

 - Technical features of the best portable camping grills

 - Design features of the best portable camping grills